bcgov/platform-developer-docs/src/docs/platform-architecture-reference/platform-automation.md

 ### Targets of this tool

-The tool only monitors deployments in non-production namespaces (dev, test and tools) and there is no impact to production deployments (prod).
+The tool only monitors `deployments` and `deploymentconfigs` in non-production namespaces (dev, test and tools) and there is no impact to production deployments (prod).
+This tool does not target databases in `statefulsets`.

 The tool looks for two types of deployments:
 - Deployments that are crashing consistently